husseinaabbass/Shepherding/README.md

 ## Project Aim

 This project aims at providing a library for shepherding behaviours that can be used by a multi-agent system to model context-aware swarm intelligence.
 The shepherding behaviours library shall include different behaviours by different actors in a shepherding environment, which allows flexibility in setting up different agents with different behavioural characteristics.
 A simulation environment is also provided to model how these behaviours can be imported and used by the different agents.
-Concepts, and model design, and details are found in a number of publications by our research team including:
+Concepts, and model design, and details are found in the following publications by our research team:

 [1] El-Fiqi, H., Campbell, B., Elsayed, S., Perry, A., Singh, H. K., Hunjet, R., & Abbass, H. A. (2020).
 The Limits of Reactive Shepherding Approaches for Swarm Guidance.
 IEEE Access, 8, 214658-214671.